 "No. Not yet at least.
 Just find out who he is.
 Find out if he's a cop or just some regular asshole."
 Sylvie walked into an adjacent room and opened a set of French doors to a screened in sunporch.
 The dogs followed her and stood waiting to be let out into the back yard garden.
-Sylvie opened the door for the dogs who ran out into the lush space happily.
+Sylvie opened the door for the dogs who ran out into the space lush under Sylvie's green thumb, happily.
 Dursik stood in the doorway between the kitchen and sitting room looking into the sunporch at Sylvie.